 Reinvesting in Carrollton...
 One neighborhood at a time!

-- $27.1 million invested in NOTICE neighborhoods
+- Over $63 million has been invested in NOTICE neighborhoods

 - About 126 miles of utility lines, sidewalks, streets and alleys have been repaired or replaced

 NOTICE projects are currently underway in the Santa Rosa, Carrollton Downs, Palo Alto and Jackson Arms neighborhoods.